jaybabel/fretboard-backend/README.md

 localhost:3005/chords/:*key*/:*barchord*

-The value, *key* is selected from the front-end dropdown list The boolean value *barchord* is selected by the front-end radio buttons
+The value, *key* is selected from the front-end dropdown list.
+The boolean value *barchord* is selected by the front-end radio buttons.

 http://localhost:3005/chords/B/true